Cyclododecanone

 Cyclododecanone is an organic compound with the formula (CH2)11CO.
 It is a cyclic ketone that exists as a white solid at room temperature.
+Like its smaller analogs but unlike the larger ones, it has a camphor-like odor.

+History and synthesis

+It was first obtained by Ružička et al. in 1926 by ketonic decarboxylation.
+A higher-yield method by acyloin condensation was devised by Prelog et al. in 1947.

-It is produced by the oxidation of cyclododecane via cyclododecanol.
+It is now industrially produced by the oxidation of cyclododecane via cyclododecanol.

+Uses

-Cyclododecanone is mainly consumed as a precursor to 1,12-dodecanedioic acid and laurolactam, which are precursors to certain specialized nylons.
-Small amounts are also converted to cyclohexadecanone, which is used in some fragrances.
+Cyclododecanone is oxidized on an industrial scale to give the corresponding dicarboxylic acid 1,12-dodecanedioic acid and laurolactam, which are precursors to certain specialized nylons.
+It is also precursor to cyclohexadecanone, which is used in some fragrances.

+Hydrazone formation with pimagedine leads to a hypoglycemic formula.
+Notice that the shape of the molecule can be made to appear like a pharmacy cross symbol.